Introduction

 What role does the EaP policy, and its multilateral track, play in fostering Armenia’s foreign policy alignment towards Europe?
 How can Armenia leverage the EaP to strengthen its economic, political, and social ties with the European Union?
 What challenges and opportunities does Armenia face in this integration process, and how can they be effectively addressed?
 How does Armenia balance its commitments to the EaP and deeper relation with the EU with its relationships with other regional powers, such as Russia and its involvement in the Eurasian Economic Union and CSTO?

-• Ms Dorota Dlouchy-Suliga, Head of Division, Georgia, Moldova, Armenia, Azerbaijan, Belarus (EURCA.EER.3), European External Action Service
+- Ms Dorota Dlouchy-Suliga, Head of Division, Georgia, Moldova, Armenia, Azerbaijan, Belarus (EURCA.EER.3), European External Action Service

-• Moderator: Eastern Partnership Civil Society Forum
+- Moderator: Mr Andrea Raimondi, Policy and Advocacy manager, Eastern Partnership Civil Society Forum

 11.15 – 11.30 Short break